BUCS110-B1-Fall2024/final-project-dylanngpt/template_final_project-master/important_files/README.md

 - **Dynamic gameplay**: Objects increase speed and variety over time.
 - **Interactive controls**: Smooth movement with arrow keys for precise dodging.
 - **Score tracking**: Points are awarded based on survival duration, with a high-score feature.
 - **Power-ups**: Optional shields or speed boosts for extra excitement.
-- **Unique design**: Vibrant visuals and engaging sound effects enhance the gaming experience.

 This game is designed to provide an engaging and competitive experience for players of all skill levels.